Spacebrew/pySpacebrew/readme.md

 This repo contains the Spacebrew Library for Python along with documentation and example apps.
 Below is a brief overview about Spacbrew, followed by a short tutorial on how to use this library.

-Current Version: 1.0.1
+Current Version: 1.0.2
-Latest Update: March 9, 2013
+Latest Update: April 28, 2013
 Developed By: contributed by Adam Mayer, maintained by Julio Terra (LAB at Rockwell Group)

 Jump to:
 * [Using the pySpacebrew Library](#using-library)
 * [pySpacebrew Example Appss](#example-apps)

+Updates:
+* Clients will automatically attempt to reconnect to server if the connection is lost

 About Spacebrew
 ===============